Time and place

 We start at 7.30pm with our President relaying the news and admin, which usually takes about 10-20 minutes.
 Then we have a quick round of Stand Up Sit Down Bingo or another quick game before going on to the main speaker or activity.

-Tea and cake
+Tea and cake (plus fruit and cheese!)

 Ah yes, the all-important tea and cake – so important, it gets its own section!

 We provide tea, instant coffee, herbal tea and juice.
 We do not currently charge for refreshments but welcome donations, which cover the annual refreshment expenses, with any extra going to our charity of the year.
+We try to ensure that our refreshments have something for everyone but we can’t guarantee that they are allergen-free.

-Please feel free to help yourself to tea, coffee and cake when you arrive, although if you’re very early the tea trolley might not have arrived yet.
-And if you’re not sure where things are, just ask someone – we’re a friendly bunch and will be happy to help.
+If you’re not sure where things are, just ask someone – we’re a friendly bunch and will be happy to help.

 Interested?